MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2020-03-31-electrodyadics.md

 This rule $$ \partialup \cdot \star ( \partialup \wedge \mathbf A ) = \boldsymbol \emptyset $$ is directly analogous to the divergencelessness of the curl in three-dimensional Euclidean space (indeed, $$ \del \cdot \mathbf b $$ is the time component of $$ \partialup \cdot \mathbb{G} $$, and $$ \mathbf b = \del \times \mathbf a $$).
 It’s also a manifestation of a broader principle called the (second) [**Bianchi identity**](https://en.wikipedia.org/wiki/Curvature_form#Bianchi_identities)&mdash;again, we’re reaching the limits of our mathematical toolkit, but the basic geometric idea here is that “the boundary of a boundary is zero” (as John Wheeler famously put it).

 And that’s it for Part II!
-I’m planning a Part III that will use dyadics to cover the electromagnetic stress&ndash;energy tensor and the electromagnetic Lagrangians (for both a particle and the field).
+I’m planning another part (or two?) that will discuss how the components of a four-dyadic must transform under a Lorentz boost, introduce the Minkowski metric dyadic, and use dyadics to cover the electromagnetic stress&ndash;energy tensor and the electromagnetic Lagrangians (for both a particle and the field).

 For more details, see my [little treatise](https://drive.google.com/open?id=0BzbijOFcLYkTSWJ5R0s5U1ZMYWM).